The UCC Work Programme establishes the following 'dates of the deployment' of the trans-European and national systems:

 The Member States will further detail the national planning for the systems being developed and deployed within these time-windows and transmit it to the Commission for publication.
 The national planning information provided to the Commission is now available in a consolidated form.
 In addition Sweden has provided specific planning information about their Customs Warehousing project.

-The Work Programme relating to the development and deployment of the electronic systems provided for in the UCC has been initially established in April 2014 by the Implementing decision 2014/255/EU.
+The Work Programme relating to the development and deployment of the electronic systems provided for in the UCC was initially established in April 2014 by the Implementing decision 2014/255/EU.
 It has been subject to a first revision replacing it by decision 2016/578/EU.
 This has now been replaced by decision 2019/2151/EU following the amendment of Article 278 UCC.

 The UCC Work Programme will be updated on a regular basis to take into account the latest developments and progress.

-The system will be a trans-European system containing information on Registered Exporters established in GSP countries and exporting goods to the Union.
-It will also include data about EU economic operators for the purpose of supporting exports to GSP countries.
+The project aims to make available up-to-date information on registered exporters established in Generalised Scheme of Preference (GSP) countries exporting goods to the Union.
+The system is trans-European and also includes data about EU economic operators, for the purpose of supporting exports to GSP countries.